 4. The School must be notified in writing immediately if there is a permanent change in the child pick-up authorization form or Emergency Release Form.

 5. The persons who have your authorization to pick-up your child (on the Child Release Form in application packet) must be 18 years of age or older and have proper picture identification (i.e. driver's license or equivalent) and must be identified on the appropriate School form.

 6. Please notify the office as soon as possible if your child is going to be late or absent.

-Children will have opportunities to participate in educational field trips to enhance their learning.
-A flyer will be sent home by the School to the parents describing the details of each field trip, such as cost and location.
+In order to expand on the NAEYC's and the Kindergarten standards children will have opportunities to participate in educational field trips and in-house educational assemblies throughout the year.
+For each field trip a flyer will be sent home by the School to the parents describing the details of each field trip, such as cost and location.
 Field trips are considered to be part of the class activity; however, parents may opt their child out of such participation.
 By signing the Consent Form at the time of enrollment, parents also give their child permission to go on School field trips.
 Parents, who do not wish their child to participate in field trips, must inform the School during enrollment or at any time after enrollment.
 Parents are encouraged to accompany their children during these educational trips; however, parental participation is not mandatory.